CodeBlastr/tropedia/README.md

 Visit [http://localhost:1337/admin](http://localhost:1337/admin) to open the Strapi UI.
 You will be prompted to setup a new admin user.

-### Add user roles (only for first time setup)
+### Add roles and permissions

-After setting up your first admin user you will have to create the three user roles specific to Tropedia.
+After setting up your first admin user you will have to import the roles and permissions into Strapi.
 To do that, follow these steps:
-1. Login to Strapi admin UI (http://localhost:1337/admin) using your newly created administrator user and password.
+1. Login to Strapi admin UI (http://localhost:1337/admin).
-2. On the left side menu bar click on the **Setings** menu option.
-3. Click on the **Roles** menu under the **USERS AND PERMISSIONS PLUGIN** group.
-4. You will see there are 2 default roles: Authenticated and Public.
-Go ahead and create the following Roles using the **+ AddNew Role** button:
-    - *Editor*
-    - *Moderator*
-    - *Restricted*
-5. Finally, click on the **Advanced Settings** menu option (under **USERS AND PERMISSIONS PLUGIN**) and set *Editor* as the *Default role for authenticated users* and then click on the **Save** button.
+2. On the **Browse** button under **Sync Roles And Permissions**.
+3. Browse to `./app/strapi-roles-and-permissions.json` and select it.
+4. Click on the **Sync Roles And Permissions** button.

 ## 3. Setup the Nuxt.js Web App